[BoDD logo]

 [Summary yet to be added]

-Santalum album
+- Santalum album L.

 Oral administration of Oil of Sandalwood produced a morbilliform eruption (Skin Gallery 1963).
-The wood is said to be toxic (Doerr 1913, Grossmann 1920, Hanslian and Kadlec 1966) perhaps because the oil taken internally can produce eruptions.
+The wood is said to be toxic (Doerr 1913, Großmann 1920, Hanslian and Kadlec 1966) perhaps because the oil taken internally can produce eruptions.
 Oil of Sandalwood can produce dermatitis in some persons especially if present in high proportions in perfume (Greenberg and Lester 1954).
 No clinical case reports of dermatitis from the wood were found (Hausen 1970, Woods and Calnan 1976).
 The oil has been found to irritate some animal skins experimentally (Opdyke 1974).
 The complexities of perfumery are demonstrated in a case of suspected photo allergy reported by Starke (1967).
 A male patient developed photodermatitis after using an after-shave lotion containing commercial sandalwood oil.
 The sample tested contained several essential oils and the findings were ambiguous.

-Thesium hystrix
+- Thesium hystrix A.W.Hill

 The volatile oil of the resin is irritant (Watt & Breyer-Brandwijk 1962).